AT&T rejects Netflix call for free interconnection as unfair

-NEW YORK, March 21 AT&T on Friday dismissed Netflix's recent call for free interconnection as an arrogant and unfair attempt to force others to pay for the content provider to gain access to faster broadband speeds and better services.
+NEW YORK AT&T on Friday dismissed Netflix's recent call for free interconnection as an arrogant and unfair attempt to force others to pay for the content provider to gain access to faster broadband speeds and better services.

 "As we all know, there is no free lunch, and there's also no cost-free delivery of streaming movies.
 Someone has to pay that cost," Jim Cicconi, AT&T's senior executive vice president for external and legislative affairs wrote in a company blog post.